joelmoxley/founder-playbook/II. Finance/03 - Govt Funding - ARPA-E/02 - EoE - ARPA-E Proposal/md/01 - b - Halotechnics ARPA-E Technical Volume.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Halotechnics - A thorough and real example of a Technical Volume document, detailing technology, and other details, for ARPA-E.
+Halotechnics - A thorough and real example of a Technical Volume document, detailing technology, and other details, for ARPA-E.

 Credit: [Halotechnics, Inc.](http://www.halotechnics.com/)